Sing Deborah Hudson

 Do I have to pay a cancellation fee?

 If you can’t commit to a 48 hour or 24 hour cancellation protocol then don’t worry.
-You can always contact us nearer the time and see if there is an available slot for a lesson.
+You can always contact me nearer the time and see if there is an available slot for a lesson.